 - Grate some cheese on top.

 - We heat these one at a time, in the microwave, for about a minute each; you can also cook, one at a time, covered, in a nonstick pan on the stove, which crisps the tortilla.
-You can also bake at 350 in the oven for about 10 minutes.
+Another option is to bake at 350 in the oven for about 10 minutes.

 - You can also serve with guacamole, but don’t heat it.